elunna/recipes/desserts_and_treats/french opera cake.md

 With the mixer speed on low, add in the vanilla.
 Mix to combine.

-Increase the speed to medium and add in the butter, a tablespoon at a time, until it is all used up.
+Increase the speed to medium and add in the butter, a tbsp at a time, until it is all used up.

 Pour in the espresso, beat to combine and turn the mixer speed to high.
 Beat for about 30 more seconds, or until the buttercream is smooth, thick and fluffy.
 Set aside for assembly.

 For the glaze:

-150 grams (5.3 ounces) dark chocolate, finely chopped, 2 teaspoons vegetable oil
+150 g (5.3 oz) dark chocolate, finely chopped, 2 tsp vegetable oil

 [b]For the dark chocolate drippy glaze:[/b]